VIEW PROJECT

 When we launched the first version and the app was in the hands of real users, we learned more about their behaviors and expectations.
 The main challenges we encountered were as follows:

-3. Introducing the concept of adding new suppliers for restaurants as they only wanted to deal with existing relationships.
+Introducing the concept of adding new suppliers for restaurants as they only wanted to deal with existing relationships.

-To remove that burden we decided a potential solution was to develop a concierge web service (seen below) whereby users could request an account and a member of the deliveroo team would onboard them.
+To remove that burden we decided a potential solution was to develop a concierge web service (seen above) whereby users could request an account and a member of the deliveroo team would onboard them.

 This meant restaurants would have their app tailored to them with their suppliers and products already loaded to their account, whilst weeding out customers looking for a takeaway and point them in the right direction towards the consumer app.